in-der-kothe/exactly-once-semantics/README.md

 Also check how much money has been transferred.

 We have more money transferred that we intentionally wanted.
-This kind of guarantee is being called [at least once](https://docs.confluent.io/kafka/design/delivery-semantics.html).
+This kind of guarantee is being called [at least once (Kafka docu))]([https://docs.confluent.io/kafka/design/delivery-semantics.html](https://docs.confluent.io/kafka/design/delivery-semantics.html#semantic-guarantees)).
 That means we transferr each message at least once, but maybe even two or more times.

 ### Ask yourself